open-compensation-token-license/license-token-website/wikisrc/opulus-nft-security.md

 ## Understanding Opulus and its Unique Selling Proposition

 Opulus distinguishes itself from other NFT platforms by integrating decentralized finance (DeFi) elements, offering users not just ownership of digital assets but also revenue generation potential through royalties and other shared income.
 This complexity introduces unique security considerations, requiring the platform to adopt robust measures for user protection.
+Learn more about [Opulus NFT value](https://www.license-token.com/wiki/opulus-nft-value) and [Opulus NFT tokenomics](https://www.license-token.com/wiki/opulus-nft-tokenomics).

 ## Blockchain as a Security Foundation

 At the core of NFT security lies blockchain technology.
 Opulus utilizes blockchain for its transparent and immutable ledger, ensuring NFT provenance, ownership, and transaction history are securely recorded.
 However, while blockchain offers a strong foundation, it's not impervious to security threats, necessitating a layered security approach.
+For more insights, explore [what is blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ## Smart Contract Security

 Smart contracts automate agreements on Opulus, ensuring artists receive royalties without intermediaries.
 These contracts, however, are a significant attack vector.
 Vulnerabilities can be exploited, leading to financial losses or unauthorized access.
 Opulus conducts thorough security audits and employs formal verification to mitigate potential vulnerabilities, minimizing the risk of exploitation.
+Discover more about [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ## User Authentication and Data Protection

 User authentication is vital in the Opulus security framework.
 Advanced authentication methods, including multi-factor authentication (MFA), bolster account security.
 This, coupled with data encryption and regulatory compliance, ensures that users' personal and financial information is securely stored and processed.
+Learn about [NFT privacy](https://www.license-token.com/wiki/nft-privacy) and [NFT security](https://www.license-token.com/wiki/nft-security).

 ## Marketplace Security and Counterfeit Prevention

 NFT marketplace activities make it a target for security threats.
 Opulus handles counterfeits through rigorous artist and creation verification processes, with AI-driven tools and human reviewers removing fake listings.
 Secure payment gateways and escrow services manage transactions, ensuring funds are exchanged securely.
+For a broader perspective, see [NFT marketplaces comparison](https://www.license-token.com/wiki/nft-marketplaces-comparison).

 ## Phishing and Social Engineering Threats